Are You Addicted to Being Busy?

 It seems to me that too many of us wear busyness as a badge of honor.
 I’m busy, therefore I’m important and valuable, therefore I’m worthy.
 And if I’m not busy, forget it.
 I don’t matter.

 Because it looks to the outside world like I achieve a lot, people assume I’m insanely busy.
-But the reality is that, because I have such great support in my professional and personal lives, I have some down time.
-But down time leaves me uncomfortable.
+But the reality is that, because I have such great support in my professional and personal lives, I have some downtime.
+But downtime leaves me uncomfortable.
 In September, my whole month was blocked out for a PBS station tour that got postponed until December.
-(You can still check listings for my public TV special here).
 When that got postponed, I had loads of free time on my calendar.
 I filled it up by writing a new book.

 In Daring Greatly, Brené Brown writes about numbing behaviors that we use as armor against vulnerability.
 And lest you think numbing doesn’t apply to you, because you’re not hooked on cocaine or alcohol, she clarifies by saying, “One of the most universal numbing strategies is what I call crazy-busy.
 I often say that when they start having 12-step meetings for busy-aholics, they’ll need to rent out football stadiums.
 We are a culture of people who’ve bought into the idea that if we stay busy enough, the truth of our lives won’t catch up with us.”